ibm-cloud-docs/direct-link/pricing.md

 | Japan / Singapore / Hong Kong | $1,355 | $2,259 | $4,238 | $5,649 |
 | Australia / Brazil / India | $1,439 | $2,399 | $4,500| $5,999 |

-## Pricing for Direct Link Dedicated Hosting Classic
+## Pricing for Direct Link Dedicated Hosting on Classic
 {: #pricing-for-direct-link-dedicated-hosting}

 {{site.data.keyword.cloud_notm}} Direct Link Dedicated Hosting requests and pricing are handled on a transactional basis to account for regional differences in vendor availability and pricing.

 The Direct Link Dedicated Hosting minimum configuration includes one (1) rack with 5Kw of power and two ports at chosen speed.
 More colocation add-ons are available.

-## Pricing for Direct Link Exchange Classic
+## Pricing for Direct Link Exchange on Classic
 {: #pricing-for-direct-link-exchange}

 | Region | 50 Mbps | 100 Mbps | 200 Mbps | 500 Mbps | 1 Gbps |2 Gbps | 5 Gbps |